jvorhauer/monitoring-valves/README.md

 ## Important!

-This Valve has only been tested with Tomcat 7 and with JDK 1.6!
+This Valve has only been tested with Tomcat 7!
+The Java version used to compile the sources is JDK 1.8.0_25, but the Maven compiler plugin was instructed to use 1.7 source and target versions.